astropy/pyvo/docs/dal/index.rst

 >>> tap_service = vo.dal.TAPService("http://dc.g-vo.org/tap")
 >>> tap_results = tap_service.search("SELECT TOP 10 * FROM ivoa.obscore")

-You can limit the maximum result row count by parameter, producing more readable
-SQL:
+As a sanity precaution, most services have some default limit of how many rows they will return before overflowing:

+>>> print(tap_service.maxrec)

+To retrieve more rows than that (often conservative) default limit, you must override maxrec in the call to ``search``:

 >>> tap_results = tap_service.search(
->>>     "SELECT * FROM ivoa.obscore", maxrec=10)
+>>>     "SELECT * FROM ivoa.obscore", maxrec=100000)

-The default limit:

->>> print(tap_service.maxrec)

-And the hard limit:
+Services will not let you raise maxrec beyond the hard match limit:

 >>> print(tap_service.hardlimit)

-An overview over all available tables is exposed by :py:attr:`~pyvo.dal.TAPService.tables`
+A list of the tables and the columns within them is available in the TAPService's :py:attr:`~pyvo.dal.TAPService.tables` attribute.

 .. _pyvo-sia: